ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 Hardware|5/16 in.-18 Zinc Plated Nylon Lock Nuts.
 Selected to reduced loosening due to rattling.
 Hardware|9/16 in.
 Zinc Flat Washers.
 These were chosen to support the top of the carriage bolts and prevent the bolts from sinking into the soft wood beams.
 Coating|Varathane 1 qt.
 Clear Gloss Oil-Based Exterior Spar Urethane.
 Chosen to reduce weathering of the cart.

+### Notes:

+- One challenge I ran into was finding a way to tighten the lock nuts without having a means of keeping the bolt from rotating.
+My solution was to use a hammer to flatten opposing sides of the carriage bolt heads so an adjustable wrench could keep the bolt from rotating.

 ### Failures: